-Point of Contact -The contact information (name, phone number, email address and the mailing address) of your point of contact in the US.
+Point of Contact -The contact information (name, phone number, email address, and mailing address) of your point of contact in the US.

 Complete address of the place (hotel) you’ll stay at in the US.
 Hotel bookings aren’t necessary.
-So, you can provide the name and address of the hotel you might choose to stay.
+So, you can provide the name and address of the hotel you might choose to stay at.

-Current and Previous Work History Details – You’ll be asked your current company’s name, address, your work description and the monthly salary.
-Plus, you need to list out all the companies with their addresses you have worked with in past and the time period (start date and end date), job titles, managers’ names and job responsibilities in all of them.
+Current and Previous Work History Details – You’ll be asked your current company’s name, address, your work description, and the monthly salary.
+Plus, you need to list out all the companies with their addresses you have worked within the past and the time period (start date and end date), job titles, managers’ names, and job responsibilities in all of them.

 Education Details – Educational qualifications are required to be filled.
 Names and addresses of the schools/colleges/universities from where you passed out 10th, 11th, 12th, Bachelors and Masters degrees including the dates attended.

 Digital Photo – You are also required to attach a digital photograph online.
 Make sure the photograph meets all the requirements.
 Use the photograph taken not more than 3 months before and make sure you’d not used the one for a visa application before.

 All the questions in the form are in English except where you are asked to fill in your name in the native language.
 To assist non-native English speakers, translations are available in many languages.